christophevg/canvas-writer/README.md

 Using CanvasWriter you can record and replay things you draw on an HTML5 Canvas element.
 It's completely self-contained and doesn't use any external libraries.

+> All examples are published as working demos at [https://christophevg.github.io/canvas-writer](https://christophevg.github.io/canvas-writer)

 ## Record & Play

 In its most basic form, that's what it does.
 Open `examples/record-play.html` in a browser (only Safari is tested right now), push the `record` button and draw something inside the left rectangle on the screen.
 When done, push the `stop` button and watch CanvasWriter _write_.
 In the Javascript console, the recorded data is logged.